LoopKit/loopdocs/docs/gh-actions/gh-customize.md

 The LoopWorkspace main branch is always the most recent released code.

 This page has instructions for applying customizations to released code, main branch of LoopWorkspace.
 Don't worry about the other repositories using dev as the default branch.
-Everything you need to update LoopWorkspace main is included in the dev branches of the lower level repositories (modules).
+Everything you need to update LoopWorkspace main is included in the dev branches of the lower level repositories (Modules).

 !!! warning "Loop with LnL Patches"
     Some Loop users build with the loopnlearn version of LoopWorkspace using the main_lnl_patches branch.
 If you are one of those users, do not use the URL table above.
-There is also an extra step to prepare your fork.
+There is also an extra step required to prepare your fork.
 The LnL instruction page is not yet available; but will be found on the LnL website (later).

     If you want to deal with both released Loop (fork from LoopKit) and LnL with Patches, it is suggested you set up a second free GitHub account.
 The second account could have a name like username-lnl, where you insert your current username.
 If you do it this way, you use the same four Apple Secrets for both repositories and you can choose the same MATCH_PASSWORD, but the GH_PAT will be unique for each GitHub account.

 ## Open Module in Codespaces

 Now that the selected module fork exists in your GitHub account, you will open it in Codespaces.
-(If you are returning to change a customization you've already made, be sure to select the branch where you are already made the previous customization.)
+(If you are returning to change a customization you've already made, be sure to select the branch where you already made the previous customization; [Update Customization](#update-customization))

 1. Click on [Codespaces](https://github.com/codespaces)
     * Click on the green button on the right that says `New Codespace`
 1. On new screen
     * Click on Select a repository and choose your GitHub username/moduleName for the module you want to modify
     * You will see a message the `Codespace usage for this repository is paid for by username` - you get 60 free hours per month, so you can ignore this message
         * First time - leave the branch alone (dev)
         * Subsequent times - select your customized branch, e.g., main_3.0_custom
     * You do not need to modify the region or machine type
     * Click on the green button at the bottom that says `Create codespace`
 1. A message appears saying setting up your codespace; and then the Codespaces screen appears showing the README.md file (by default) for that repository